 4) HealthChoice Illinois – A managed care program for Medicaid and Medicare recipients.
 Via HealthChoice IL, a variety of services are available.
 These may include lab work, medical supplies, home health care, assistance with daily living activities, adult day care, and more.

 5) Illinois Medicaid-Medicare Alignment Initiative (MMAI) – Also for individuals who are dually eligible for Medicaid and Medicare, this is a managed care program that streamlines both program benefits.
 Home and community based services, both medical and non-medical, are available.
 Benefits may include physician & dental visits, adult day care, personal care assistance, meal preparation, and housecleaning.
 At the time of this writing, this program is not available statewide.

 How to Apply for Illinois Medicaid

 There are a variety of ways in which seniors can apply for Medicaid in Illinois.
 In addition to applying online at ABE (Application for Benefits Eligibility), persons can apply in person at their local Department of Human Services (DHS) office.
 To find your local office, click here.
 Seniors can also call the Illinois Department of Human Services (IDHS) customer service hotline at 1-800-843-6154 for additional program information or for application assistance.
-One’s local Area Agency on Aging office may also prove to be helpful with the application process.
+One’s local Area Agency on Aging office may also be helpful with the application process.

 Get more information on how to apply for long-term care Medicaid.